 This age is often when people meet with a financial professional to review their total pictures, including retirement plans and strategies to improve financial health.
 They may have some suggestions to help maximize your retirement savings by setting a targeted monthly amount based on your needs and current income.
 They can also guide you on potential tax benefits and explore other investment and savings vehicles.

 How Much Should I Save for Retirement in My 50s?

-As you enter your 50s, retirement may seem just around the corner.
+Retiring in your 50's may seem just around the corner.
 Planning and reviewing your current savings rate becomes essential.
 If you've struggled to hit the 10% to 20% monthly savings suggestions, this may be your chance to catch up.

 Experts recommend having seven to eight times your annual income in retirement savings by the time you reach 60.
 You'll also want to start seriously considering when you may retire and begin claiming your Social Security benefits.
 Generally, waiting until you've reached your full retirement age or beyond can help increase your monthly income in retirement.